robertpataki/blog.robertpataki.com/source/_posts/2015-08-04-using-the-singleton-pattern-in-requirejs.markdown

 ```
 </div>

-And here is a quick test to see if there is no cheekyness and there is indeed only once instance existing:
+And here is a quick test to see if there is no cheekiness, and there is indeed only once instance existing:

 <div class="codeblock-terminal">
 ```